phreda4/phreda4.github.io/doc/0-configure.md

 ```

 By default the key is spanish (my pc).
+You can change this comment line and use you keyboard distribution, if any key don't get the correct character, please send me a line or fix the map please, if you have another keyboard layout the same.